Chapters of 2 Maccabees: Chapter 5

 With Menelaus firmly entrenched in his position as High Priest, the fifth chapter discusses more matters of international politics.
 Jason returns to stir up more trouble.
 After hearing a rumor that Antiochus IV had perished in his second expedition to Egypt (part of the Sixth Syrian War), he attempts to overthrow Menelaus and retake his position as High Priest.
 The text leaves unclear the degree of his success in this manner, although Menelaus is apparently forced to retreat.
 However, Antiochus was not dead, and he attacks Jerusalem upon his return from Egypt, incorrectly inferring that a full-scale revolt against his rule had taken the town.
-While this does cause Jason's downfall—a just reward to the author—it also leads to mass misery as Jews are robbed, enslaved, and killed in the resulting sack of the city.
+While this does cause Jason's downfall, it also leads to mass misery as Jews are robbed, enslaved, and killed in the resulting sack of the city.
 Menelaus is restored to his position as High Priest, and he helps Antiochus rob the temple of 1800 talents and other offerings.
 New officials are appointed to oversee the city, including an epistates named Philip.
 Another occupying army of Mysians, led by a commander named Apollonius, instigates a slaughter of Jews on the Sabbath when they are abstaining from labor (and presumably combat) via trickery.
-The chapter ends with a single sentence establishing that Judas Maccabeus and his initial band headed into the wilderness to avoid defilement.
+The chapter ends with a single sentence establishing that Judas Maccabeus and his initial band headed into the wilderness to avoid defilement and where Jewish law could be kept.

 The author is intent on showing that God is in control of history in his theology.
 The attack on Jerusalem is explained as punishment for the Jerusalemites' own sins in 5:17-20, with Antiochus merely acting as an instrument for God's will.